fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 <h4>2.4: Course contents step9</h4>

-Let's extend our application to allow for <i>arbituary number</i> of courses:
+Let's extend our application to allow for an <i>arbitrary number</i> of courses:

 ```js
 const App = () => {